h2o/h2o/deps/mruby/doc/guides/debugger.md

 (foo.rb:1) disable
 ```

-Use `disable` if you would like to disable all the breakpoints.
+Use `disable` if you would like to disable all of the breakpoints.

 ```
 (foo.rb:1) disable 1 3